When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 The table below will give you an overview of PrivateVPN's device coverage for desktop, mobile, and other VPN-compatible devices.

-PrivateVPN offers apps for macOS, Windows, Android, and iOS, which you can download from their respective app stores.
+PrivateVPN offers apps for macOS, Windows, Linux, Android, and iOS, which you can download from their respective app stores.
 It also provides manual setup guides and configuration files if you want to install the VPN on other devices, such as Amazon Fire TV.

 Installation & Initial Configuration